mdb/tfmigrate-demo/README.md

 See [PR 2](https://github.com/mdb/tfmigrate-demo/pull/2) for an example GitHub Actions workflow that fails its `tfmigrate plan` step.
 See [PR 3](https://github.com/mdb/tfmigrate-demo/pull/3) for an example
 GitHub Actions workflow that successfully performs a `tfmigrate apply`.

+See `.github/workflows/pr.yaml` for the GitHub Actions workflow configuration.

 ## More detailed problem statement